-I often find myself using the phrase “I need to find a balance” or “strike a balance” when it comes to living my life.
-What does that really mean and how do we do it, especially when our life or community can feel like they are in turmoil?
-We may be striving to find a balance between work and play, exercise and rest, healthy eating and indulging, talking and listening, silly and serious, active and relaxed, present and auto pilot, social time and alone time, to enjoying the present to thinking about what else you need to do.
-The list can go on and on.
+II often find myself using the phrase “I need to find a balance” or “strike a balance.”
+How do we do that when our life or community can feel like they are in turmoil?
+We may be striving to find a balance between work and play, exercise and rest, healthy eating and indulging, talking and listening, silly and serious, active and relaxed, present and auto pilot, social time and alone time, enjoying the present and thinking about whatever’s next.
 The work of finding balance, I believe, is pivotal in maintaining an equanimity (mental calmness, composure) that allows us to participate effectively in our families and communities.

-A personal example showed up recently for me as our family prepares to move from Portland to Denver.
-My son and I have spent the last month with friends expressing gratitude and saying goodbye.
-I have worked to sit back and watch and appreciate the way other people love and see my child.
-As a parent I often am in the auto pilot role of parenting.
-Busy correcting behavior and managing needs.
-Sometimes to the point that I forget to find the balance between parenting and sitting back and admiring and appreciating the little person my son is becoming.
-By striking the balance between active parenting and stepping back and watching, I can more effectively be present with my son, enjoy him, and relax and receive the gifts of being a parent.
+A personal example showed up recently for me as our family prepared to move from Portland to Denver.
+My son and I spent the last month with friends expressing gratitude and saying goodbye.
+As a parent, I often am in the auto pilot role of parenting--busy correcting behavior and managing needs.
+Sometimes I do this to the point that I struggle to find the balance between hovering and appreciating the little person my son is becoming.
+By striking the balance between over-active parenting and observing, I can more effectively receive the gifts of being a parent.

 While walking along a beach, an elderly gentleman saw someone in the distance leaning down, picking something up and throwing it into the ocean.